 iOS 26: What SMS Marketers Need to Know

-Apple released their iOS 26 update in a public beta this July, with the final public release expected to occur in the fall.
+Apple released their iOS 26 update in a public beta this July, with the final public release expected to occur mid September.
 In anticipation of this release, there has been a great deal of speculation and concern about how this update will impact SMS marketing.

 Don’t get caught up in the alarmism.
 We’ve outlined what’s actually changing and what you should know as an SMS marketer.